 Leroy and Slim came back from lunch and saw the elevator door was closed.
 Puzzled, they called out.

-They had to turn the electricity back on for the door controls.
+They had to turn the electricity back on for the door controls to work.
 The elevator dinged and the doors opened to an elevator car with its sole contents being a portable radio, a metal lunchbox, and an unfinished sandwich.